MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-email-validation.md

     :::image type="content" source="media/lead-email-feature-enabled.png" alt-text="Screenshot illustrating the email validation feature is enabled.":::

 Email validation runs immediately on the primary email address in lead records that are less than 180 days old.
 Subsequently, the validation runs once in every 6 hours.
 A red envelope icon indicates an invalid email address.
-New primary email addresses added later are checked automatically.

 [!INCLUDE [cant-find-option](../includes/cant-find-option.md)]